“Every aspect of marketing is entirely useless unless it produces conversions.” – Jeremy Smith

 Visitors to your site are far more likely to stay and take action if they understand and identify with what’s going on.
 If you know your customer persona well enough, you will be able to speak with them as they wish to be spoken to.

-A prime example of an online retailer who speaks their customers language is Chubbies, the ‘fun in the sun’, all-American short company.
-Not only do they speak to their consumers in a way that’s as fun as their shorts, but they have created a community through their user generated content (UGC), which is a seriously effective way to learn about who your consumer really is and getting them on board.
+A prime example of an online retailer who speaks their customers' language is Chubbies, the ‘fun in the sun’, an all-American short company.
+Not only do they speak to their consumers in a way that’s as fun as their shorts, but they have created a community through their user-generated content (UGC), which is a seriously effective way to learn about who your consumer really is and getting them on board.
 So effective in fact, that 93% of consumers will rely on UGC when making a purchasing decision.

 If Zara spoke like this to their customers, they would likely be turned off.
 It is all about the brand you want to build and the people you want to be a part of your larger community.

 5. I don't trust you